 Simple English definitions for legal terms

-Read a random definition: NEPA
+Read a random definition: all-or-none offering

 The market approach is a way to figure out how much a property is worth by looking at other similar properties that have recently sold.
 The appraiser compares the property being appraised to these other properties and makes adjustments for any differences, like location or size.
 This method is also called the comparative-sales approach, market-comparison approach, or market-data approach.
 It's different from the cost approach and income approach.